POPULATION (MILLION) 2,9

 Inward foreign direct investment has increased significantly in recent years as the government has embarked on an ambitious program to improve the business climate through fiscal and legislative reforms since 2015.
 The government is focused on the simplification of licensing requirements and tax codes, and it entered into a new arrangement with the IMF for additional financial and technical support.
 Albania’s three-year IMF program, an extended fund facility arrangement, was successfully concluded in February 2017.
 The Albanian Government has strengthened tax collection amid moderate public wage and pension increases in an effort to reduce its budget deficit.
 The country continues to face high public debt, exceeding its former statutory limit of 60% of GDP in 2013 and reaching 72% in 2016.

-The healthcare system in Albania is mainly public.
-The private healthcare sector is still developing, and it covers most of the pharmaceutical and dental services as well as some clinics for specialized diagnoses, mainly being situated in Tirana.
+The healthcare system in Albania is mainly public, while private practice is limited to a small niche market sector.
 The Albanian law guarantees equal access to healthcare for all citizens.
 Public healthcare in Albania is the major provider of health services, health promotion, prevention, diagnosis and treatments for the population of Albania.
 Primarily, the Government of Albania funds the State healthcare system.
-State insurance does not cover medical costs incurred in the private sector, as a result, they are only accessible to people who can afford to pay for them.
+Other sources of funding include contributions from eligible employers, employees and the self-employed, a certain percentage of their wages or income are deducted and contributed to the insurance scheme.
+However, poverty in Albania is rather common, and only a few people can afford to make such contributions.